-Equipment Eligibility: Category 4 Custom Space Heating Applications
+ASVRF Systems may be eligible for Category 4 Custom Space Heating Applications.

-All ASVRF systems fall under the Category 4 Custom Space Heating Applications and are tested under AHRI standard 1230.
-To be eligible for the program, ASVRF systems up to 240,000 Btu/h cooling capacity must meet or exceed current ENERGY STAR Light Commercial HVAC Key Product Criteria.32 For systems with capacities greater than those covered by ENERGY STAR, program eligibility will be determined based on whether proposed heat pump efficiencies meet or exceed local energy code.
-The https://www.energystar.gov/products/heating_cooling/light_commercial_heating_cooling/light_commercial_h vac_key_product_criteria program will adopt a NEEP cold-climate ASVRF specification when it is issued.
+All ASVRF systems tested under AHRI standard 1230 are eligible.
+ASVRF systems up to 240,000 Btu/h cooling capacity must meet or exceed current ENERGY STAR[®] Light Commercial HVAC Key Product Criteria.34 For systems with capacities greater than those covered by ENERGY STAR[®], heat pump efficiencies must meet or exceed local energy code.
+The program will adopt a NEEP cold-climate ASVRF specification when it is issued.